Pomeranian dog breed information and advice

 Despite being small, the behaviour and personality of a Pomeranian is that of a big dog.
 They’re bold and not afraid to chase and bark at larger dogs.
 This isn’t ideal as their size could get them in trouble with an over-exuberant, bigger dog.

 You should always take care when around other animals.
 Another dog may react to your dog’s barking and your pet could easily get hurt.
 Socialise your Pomeranian with other animals from an early age and take advantage of dog training too.
-You may not be able to stop the barking completely, but you may find their temperament around other animals becomes calmer.
+You may not be able to stop the barking completely, but you may find their Pomeranian temperament around other animals becomes calmer.

 Luxating patella